paluh/collectd-rrd-graphs-in-python/README.md

 ## Customizing

 As I mentioned above this is (intentionally) not really extensible piece of code.
-This is also not very DRY written piece of code.
+This is also (intentionally) not very DRY written piece of code.
 If you want refactorize/customize anything you should copy desired sections straight into your project and modify them.

 # Examples